robhowley/betterby-bike/index.md

 ---
-layout: default
+layout: page
+title: The "bikes are good" research cheatsheet
 ---

-Core belief behind this site

-> It should be safe to get around by bike.

-Here is a bunch of research backing it up ...
+_Maintained by_ <a class="social-icon" href="https://instagram.com/bikesoma_nj" style="text-decoration:none"><i class="fab fa-instagram" title="Instagram"></i>BikeSOMa_NJ</a>

+Bike and safe streets advocates have our work cut out for us.
+To help, here is a cheat sheet of useful resources showing some of the many ways in which more biking improves our neighborhoods and cities.

-# Improved safety for all
+## Improved safety for all

-# Good for business

-# Good for the environment
+## Good for the environment

+## Good for business